 - Consider long-range land-use planning

 Northern Rochester Transportation Study

 The City of Rochester and MnDOT are working on a "unified transportation improvement plan" to better serve the transportation needs of northern Rochester as the area continues to develop.
-The area considered in this stud is generally defined by 55th St NW to 75th St NW and 18th Ave NW to 50th Ave NW.
+The area considered in this study is generally defined by 55th St NW to 75th St NW and 18th Ave NW to 50th Ave NW.

-Shoppes on Maine Area Streets Study, J7301
+Shoppes on Maine Area Streets Study - J7301

 At the May 18, 2015 Council Meeting the City Council directed the Public Works staff to conduct a feasibility / design study of the existing streets within the Shoppes on Maine area and provide reconstruction and rehabilitation alternatives.
 Public Works has hired Short Elliott Hendrickson, Inc., to conduct a thorough engineering analysis and review.
 The S.E.H., Inc. consultant team has analyzed the traffic, geotechnical, and hydrologic facets of the public infrastructure construction.

 The final report is: Shoppes on Maine Feasibility Report